 If you do not supply literature in the Report, you will be penalized and your batteries will be weighed on site and no tolerance beyond the prescribed weight will be allowed.
 If you decide to use batteries different from those in your Technical Report, you may do so with no penalty by bringing the new batteries and Manufacturer’s data, specification information, and MSDS sheets to Inspection on site.

 7.10.3 Battery Safety - Batteries must be enclosed in one or more battery boxes or a portion of the hull to separate them from the skipper.
 Battery containment shall not be sealed and must allow for ventilation.
 Battery containment must protect the skipper from battery explosion and leakage, and may be plastic, fiberglass, or similar materials that will not chemically react rapidly to battery acid.
-The batteries must be secured in such a manner that they remain in place if the boat capsizes (see 7.14.2).
 All electrical cables must be properly sized to expected system currents.

 7.10.4 Motor Switch - All craft must have a switch wired to disconnect all power to the motor.
 The device must be able to interrupt full load current.
 It must be clearly marked in 10 mm high letters as the "Motor Switch" and be plainly marked with "ON" and "OFF" positions in 10 mm high letters.
 A relay may be used for the switch function.

-7.10.5 Main Fuse - A separate fuse (not a circuit breaker) must be in series with the main battery and the rating must not exceed two hundred percent (200%) of the maximum expected current.
+7.10.5 Main Fuse - A separate fuse (not a circuit breaker) must be in series with the main battery and the rating must be such that it protects the craft's wiring.

 7.11 Radios - During all events radio communication between the skipper and a team member on shore is required.
 There is no restriction on the type or frequency of voice or telemetry radio communication.
 Radios will be checked during technical inspection, and channels will be assigned.
 A team member must be in the Scorekeeper area with a radio any time their boat is on the water.